Skip to main content

 Sphere

-One of Las Vegas’ most Instagram-famous attractions, the Sphere is a music and entertainment arena that immerses audiences with high-tech video and audio that literally wraps up, over, and around them with an innovative dome design.
-Its multi-sensory 4D capabilities also allow guests to “feel” the experiences, such as the rumble of thunder or the gust of a cool breeze.
+One of Las Vegas’ hottest attractions, the Sphere is a music and entertainment arena that immerses audiences in high-tech video and audio, literally wrapping up, over, and around them with an innovative dome design.
+Its multisensory 4D capabilities also allow guests to “feel” the experiences, such as the rumble of thunder or the gust of a cool breeze.
 The Sphere’s exterior—covered in LED displays—is equally impressive.

 Opened just off the Las Vegas Strip in 2023, this spherical music and entertainment arena hosts various artist residencies and shows throughout the year—including its inaugural performer, U2.
-During the ongoing Sphere Experience, visitors are also greeted by Aura, a humanoid robot that explains the venue’s cutting-edge tech.
-This introduction is followed by an immersive film by director Darren Aronofsky called Postcard From Earth, which takes viewers on a journey from the Antarctic across 15 different global locations and into space.
+During the ongoing Sphere Experience, visitors meet Aura, a humanoid robot that explains the venue’s cutting-edge tech.
+Venue information also highlights the immersive experience, which includes a film by director Darren Aronofsky, Postcard From Earth, taking viewers on a journey from Antarctica to 15 global locations and into space.

-Even if you don’t get tickets to an event or experience at the Sphere, you can still easily spot its 580,000-square-foot (54,000-square-meter) LED exterior, called the Exosphere—it can be seen from space, so you can certainly view it from various places in Vegas.
-Original content is continuously played on the Exosphere, which rises above the Strip like a giant flashy bubble for all to see.
+Even if you don’t get Sphere tickets to an event or experience, you can still easily spot its 580,000-square-foot (54,000-square-meter) LED exterior, called the Exosphere—it can be seen from space, so you can certainly view it from various places in Vegas.
+Original content always runs on the Exosphere, which rises above the Strip like a giant flashy bubble for all to see.

 • Accessible seating is available.
 The Sphere also offers seating with movable armrests and larger chairs without armrests.